V.A. Annual Evaluations

 - Failure to meet the academic and professional standards described in this Handbook.

-- Violation of any of the institutional, academic, or behavioral standards described in the the WVU Graduate/Professional Handbook, the American Psychological Association code of ethics, or codes of ethics specified for the student’s Program Area (see Program Area Supplements).
+- Violation of any of the institutional, academic, or behavioral standards described in the WVU Graduate/Professional Handbook, the American Psychological Association code of ethics, or codes of ethics specified for the student’s Program Area (see Program Area Supplements).

 V.E.2.
 Procedures for Dismissing a Student